awslabs/aws-sdk-android-samples/CognitoSyncDemo/README.md

    * aws-android-sdk-X.X.X-core.debug.jar
    * extras/aws-android-sdk-X.X.X-cognito.debug.jar

+3. Update the path to the FaceobokSDK in project.properties.
+By default it points to the one included in the repo so if you just cloned the project and didn't move any of the directories this should not be necessary.
+(While Facebook Login is required to run the app, the SDK is still required to build)

-3. Update your App configuration for Cognito:
+4. Update your App configuration for Cognito:
    * Make sure you have an identity pool created and configured at https://console.aws.amazon.com/cognito/ and you downloaded the starter code at the last step of the wizard.
    * Open CognitoSyncClientManager.java
    * Update "AWS_ACCOUNT_ID", "IDENTITY_POOL_ID", "UNAUTH_ROLE_ARN", and "AUTH_ROLE_ARN" with the values from the starter code.